Eutyches

 Eutyches (Εὐτυχής; c.
-380c.
-456) or Eutyches of Constantinople was a presbyter and archimandrite at Constantinople.
-He first came to notice in 431 at the First Council of Ephesus, for his vehement opposition to the teachings of Nestorius; his condemnation of Nestorianism as heresy led him to an equally extreme, although opposite view, which precipitated his being denounced as a heretic himself.
+375–454) or Eutyches of Constantinople was a presbyter and archimandrite at Constantinople.
+He first came to notice in 431 at the First Council of Ephesus, for his vehement opposition to the teachings of Nestorius.
+Eutyches was condemned for having adopted a polar opposite view of Nestorianism, where the two natures (Greek: hypostases) of Christ fuse together to form one, single Divine nature, dubbed Monophysitism.
+This was condemned at the Council of Chalcedon and Third Council of Ephesus.
+He himself, however, would reject this interpretation of his thought.